bdeckard92/dupUT/01-Class-Content/README.md

 ### Final Project: Modules 23–24

 As a capstone to the boot camp, you’ll work with a group to build a full-stack application that uses a wide swath of the languages and libraries that you learned throughout the course.
 We can’t wait to see what you build!

+## Up Next

+For a closer look at each module, refer to the module overviews to learn:

+* What you will learn and why it’s important

+* How topics in the unit relate to what came earlier in the boot camp

+* Activities you’ll complete and the skills they focus on

+* Common interview questions related to that week’s material

+* Helpful resources if you want to get ahead or gain more experience after the module

 ---
 © 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.